-Semi-permanent makeup continues to grow in popularity due to the treatments exceptional reputation, long-lasting results and minimal side effects.
-Whether you opt for semi-permanent eyebrows in Milton Keynes, eyeliner or lips, you are guaranteed to achieve fantastic, natural results that will entirely exclude the need for applying makeup.
+Semi-permanent makeup continues to grow in popularity due to the treatment’s exceptional reputation, long-lasting results, and minimal side effects.
+Whether you opt for our semi-permanent, eyebrows, eyeliner, or lips, you are guaranteed to achieve fantastic, natural results.
+Do away with your daily routine of colouring your brows or applying lipstick and wake up ready to face the day.

-Although the consultation, treatment and top-up appointments are all down to the expertise of your chosen semi-permanent makeup artist, it is the client’s responsibility to ensure that adequate aftercare is carried out.
+Although the quality of the consultation, treatment and top-up appointments are dictated by the expertise of your chosen semi-permanent makeup artist, it is the client’s responsibility to ensure that adequate aftercare is carried out.
 Caring for the treatment area is imperative in guaranteeing maximum results.

-As an award-winning clinic specialising in semi permanent makeup in Milton Keynes, we have picked up a number of proven ways to assist the healing process and avoid side effects.
-So, have devised a comprehensive guide on semi permanent makeup aftercare tips.
+As an award-winning beauty clinic in Milton Keynes specialising in semi-permanent makeup, we’re aware of proven ways to assist the healing process and minimise side effects.
+As such, we’ve devised a comprehensive guide on semi-permanent makeup aftercare tips.

 - General Aftercare Advice